Keiwa: Foxes aren't the only tricksters. Tanukis can do it when they need to.

-In Japanese folklore, the Tanuki (or raccoon dog) and Kitsune are perhaps the two most recognizable members of the henge, a subset of Youkai consisting of supernatural, mischievous Shapeshifting animals with human intelligence.
+In Japanese folklore, the Tanuki (or raccoon dog) and kitsune are perhaps the two most recognizable members of the henge, a subset of Youkai consisting of supernatural, Shapeshifting Trickster animals with human intelligence.

 On one side, you have strange, stout creatures resembling fat raccoons who go about with their gigantic nads on full display, known as pranksters who like to trick humans in ways such as paying them with leaves disguised as money, or transforming themselves into wine bottles that roll away from people whenever they try to grab it.
 On the other, you have mystical, elegant, squinty-eyed foxes who infiltrate human society, bewitch humans, and even bring down entire kingdoms with illusions and deceit, often with a penchant for transforming into gorgeous women to seduce men and young boys.